a91quaini/intrinsicFRP/README.md

   corresponding heteroskedasticity and autocorrelation robust standard errors using the Newey-West (1994) plug-in procedure to select the number of relevant lags, i.e., `n_lags = 4 * (n_observations/100)^(2/9)`.
+- `ChenFang2019BetaRankTest()`: Computes the Chen fang 2019 rank statistic and p-value of the null that the matrix of regression loadings of test asset excess returns on risk factors has reduced rank.
+- `HJMisspecificationTest()`: Computes the Hansen-Jagannatan misspecification statistic and p-value of an asset pricing model from test asset excess returns and risk factors.

 For usage details, type `?FunctionName` in the R console, e.g.: